If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 Shipment of Remains Outside of Mexico

 If you are American and wish your ashes or remains sent home, there is another step for a loved one or trusted advocate to complete after all Mexican death-related documents are obtained.
 (If you are Canadian, see the links in the Resources section below.
 Canadian procedures are not the same as American procedures).
 If your body has been cremated, a cremation certificate from the funeral home, an affidavit from the funeral director, and an original copy of the death certificate must be delivered to the nearest Embassy or Consulate.
-(See U.S. Government 7 FAM 258 DOCUMENTS TO ACCOMPANY REMAINS; these regulations were last updated January 18, 2013).
+(See U.S. Government 7 FAM 258 DOCUMENTS TO ACCOMPANY REMAINS).
 If you die in a small city or rural area and cremation is your preference, understand the expense, effort, and permissions needed to fulfill this requirement.

 According to the U.S. government, a consular officer will prepare a consular mortuary certificate to ensure “orderly shipment of remains and facilitate U.S. Customs clearance.”
 The certificate will be delivered to you in English and it will contain the essential information including cause of death.